 \subsection{Related work}

 Consider the following general framework of online problems with long-term constraints: At round $t\in[T]$, the player chooses $x_t \in \mathcal{X}$.
-Then, cost (utility) function $f_t: \mathcal{X}\rightarrow \R$, $\mathcal{X}$ is a fixed convex set, and constraint function $g_t: \mathcal{X}\rightarrow \R$ are revealed and the player incurs a loss (obtains a reward) of $f_t(x_t)$ and her budget is impacted by the amount $g_t (x_t)$.
-This problem has been studied extensively under various assumptions where the cost (utility) functions are adversarially chosen and are assumed to be linear, convex or DR-submodular and the constraint functions are linear or convex and are either fixed (i.e., $g_t(\cdot)=g(\cdot)~\forall t\in [T]$), stochastic and i.i.d drawn from some unknown distribution, or adversarial.
-For the setting with adversarial utility and constraint functions, Mannor et al. \cite{mannorOnlineLearningSample} provided a simple counterexample to show that regardless of the decisions of the algorithm, it is impossible to guarantee sub-linear regret against the benchmark action while the overall budget violation is sub-linear.
+Then, cost (utility) function $f_t: \mathcal{X}\rightarrow \R$ ($\mathcal{X}$ is a fixed convex set) and constraint function $g_t: \mathcal{X}\rightarrow \R$ are revealed, the player incurs a loss (obtains a reward) of $f_t(x_t)$ and uses the amount $g_t (x_t)$ of her budget (with the long-term constraint $\sum_{t=1}^Tg_t(x_t)\leq 0$).
+This problem has been extensively studied under various assumptions where the cost (utility) functions are adversarially chosen and are assumed to be linear, convex or DR-submodular and the constraint functions are linear or convex and are either fixed (i.e., $g_t(\cdot)=g(\cdot)~\forall t\in [T]$), stochastic and i.i.d drawn from some unknown distribution, or adversarial.
+For the setting with adversarial utility and constraint functions, \citet{mannorOnlineLearningSample} provided a simple counterexample to show that regardless of the decisions of the algorithm, it is impossible to guarantee sub-linear regret against the benchmark action while the overall budget violation is sub-linear.
 Therefore, prior works in this setting have further restricted the fixed comparator action to be chosen from $\X_W = \{x\in \X:\sum_{\tau=t}^{t+W-1}g_{\tau}(x)\leq 0,~1\leq t\leq T-W+1\}$.
 In other words, in addition to merely satisfying the overall cumulative constraint (which corresponds to the $W=T$ case), the benchmark action is required to satisfy the budget constraint proportionally over any window of length $W$.
 On the other hand, for fixed or stochastic constraint functions, sub-linear regret and constraint violation bounds have been derived in the literature.
 A summary of the state of the art results for online problems with long-term constraints is provided in Table $1$.